pshef/blog/pshef/content/posts/Logfile_dump_week1622.md

 I've completely replaced nano with neovim.
 I'm still at the point where vim is taking me longer, but I can see how it could speed up productivity.

+In reference to my trouble with RITA/Bettercap in my post last week, someone pointed out that I probably needed to forward all the traffic back onto the default gateway.
+While this is probably correct and all I need to do, it's difficult to keep trying when my shenanigans are not always appreciated in this household.
+It will have to go back on hold until I have the time to break things again.

 If you couldn't tell, I've been doing mostly research into different things the past few weeks as opposed to doing labs or CTFs.
 That's not exactly intentional, but sometimes I just go down rabit holes until I figure something out even if it detracts from my goals (eJPT, Network+).

 That's all, folks!